mat7ias/awesome-raiden-old/README.md

 ### Starting a Raiden Full Node

-For mainnet, follow the [installation guide](https://raiden-network.readthedocs.io/en/latest/overview_and_guide.html).
-Another option is to use Raiden with [DAppNode](https://medium.com/raiden-network/run-raiden-on-dappnode-a45a1f63609b)!
-It will take some extra time to setup and sync for the first time if you don't have an Eth Node synced already.

 🏃Need to try a Raiden node quick on testnet?!
 Follow the [workshop](https://github.com/raiden-network/workshop/tree/tu-berlin-blockchain-labs).
 If you happen to be on Windows, the first 1min of [this community video](https://youtu.be/RpaAS64dI6k) shows the steps for WSL ([if you get stuck](https://gitter.im/raiden-network/raiden)).
 You can skip signing up for Infura on Goerli by adding "--eth-rpc-endpoint https://rpc.slock.it/goerli".
 So replacement node start command (from [this](https://github.com/raiden-network/workshop/tree/tu-berlin-blockchain-labs#running-raiden)) to:
 ```
 ./raiden-v0.100.3-linux-x86_64 --keystore-path keystore --network-id goerli --gas-price fast --environment-type development --eth-rpc-endpoint https://rpc.slock.it/goerli